ShahanM/subpop-miner/README.md

 # Subpop-miner

-This repository contains the source code to mining algorithm that identifies subpopulation where outliers are defined differently that the rest of the population.
+This repository contains the source code to mining algorithm that identifies subpopulations where outliers are defined differently than in the rest of the population and might need adjustments in their protection.

 _Note: The user interface is in development and may contain bugs, incomplete form, and other interface affordances._